BIBLE PASSAGE:

 feelings of hopelessness – any of these can cause someone to ask about the

-presence, concern, and compassion of Jesus.
+presence, the concern, and the compassion of Jesus.

 When we have a friend who is visible, we can ask them directly if they care,

-but for the unseen Jesus, asking and receiving an answer can be a challenge.
+but for the unseen Jesus, asking and receiving an answer can be a challenge

 For instance,

-the situation that is causing us to doubt His love for us.
+situation that is causing us to doubt His love for us.

-He may put someone in our path
+He may put someone in our path who says

-who says exactly what we need to hear at the time.
+exactly what we need to hear at the time.

 He may use our distress to create

-Our experience may be preparation for Him
+Our current struggle may be His preparation

-His disciples were on a boat in the sea with a great storm raging around them.
+His disciples were on a boat in the sea with a great storm raging around

-Jesus was asleep in the boat!
+asleep in the boat!

 Why didn’t He simply get up and show His concern for them by calming the

 storm?
-He ‘might have been’ waiting for them to seek Him and ask for His
+He ‘might’ have been waiting for them to seek Him and ask for His

 help.
 As soon as they went to Him look how He responded: